rudaporto/medbelle_activities/README.md

 ## Open

-Finally you can open the [Activities](http://localhost:8089) application.
+Finally you can open the [Activities](http://localhost:8089/weekend/activity) application and login with the admin user.